ghc/ghc/docs/users_guide/debugging.rst

     output from :ghc-flag:`-ddump-simpl` will end up in :file:`{module}.dump-simpl`.

+.. ghc-flag:: -ddump-file-prefix=⟨str⟩
+    :shortdesc: Set the prefix of the filenames used for debugging output.
+    :type: dynamic

+    Set the prefix of the filenames used for debugging output.
+For example, ``-ddump-file-prefix=Foo`` will cause the output from
+    :ghc-flag:`-ddump-simpl` to be dumped to :file:`Foo.dump-simpl`.

 .. ghc-flag:: -ddump-json
     :shortdesc: Dump error messages as JSON documents
     :type: dynamic